Complexity order of multiple resource algorithms: SDE complexity order

+In the complexity order estimations in this subsection, the optimal ratio between the number of samples and time points is used.
+This ratio is determined by the expression in Eq. (\ref{eq:variational_ratio}) and should yield a minimum comparison error.
+We first verify this in two different ways; one is analytic and the other numerical.
+A check on the relation $\epsilon_{s}/\epsilon_{t}=\sqrt{n/s}$ (Eq. (\ref{eq:es_et})) that holds when the optimal ratio is used serves as an analytic validation.
+For a given total resource, the optimal ratio dictates the optimal sample size $N_{s,opt}$ and time points, $N_{t,opt}$ which determine the sampling error $\epsilon_{s}=\epsilon_{0s}N_{s,opt}^{-s}$ and time-step error $\epsilon_{t}=\epsilon_{0t}N_{t,opt}^{-n}$, respectively, allowing $\epsilon_{s}/\epsilon_{t}$ to be calculated.

+A numerical check was carried out by taking a range of ratios $r=N_{t}/N_{s}$ and computing the corresponding comparison errors, which should be larger than the error from the optimal case, as shown in Fig (\ref{fig:comparison_error_scaling_plots}).
+Each point corresponds to the overall RMS error in a Kubo oscillator solution for a maximum time of $t=5.$ For each ratio, we repeated the simulation $20$ times to generate $20$ comparison errors, $\epsilon_{c}$ for the RK4 and KP methods, and 40 times for the MP method.
+These errors were then averaged to reduce the noise in the results.
+The natural logarithm of this averaged comparison error, $log_{e}\,\langle\epsilon_{c}\rangle$ is plotted against the natural logarithm of ratio between the time points and samples $log\,r$ in Fig. \ref{fig:comparison_error_scaling_plots}.

-In the complexity order estimations in the next subsection, the optimal ratio between the number of samples and time points that minimizes the numerical error will be used.
-This ratio is determined by the expression in Eq. (\ref{eq:variational_ratio}).
-In this subsection, we verify the optimum ratio by taking a range of ratio values and obtaining the corresponding errors from simulations.
-The minimum for the error might not be at the expected ratio, because there are statistical uncertainties.
-However, we expect the optimal ratio to be reasonably close to the analytically predicted ratio.
+The numerical results are summarized as follows: \begin{enumerate} \item The MP method (top).
+Here, $21$ different ratios are taken with $r$ ranges from $2.8\times10^{-5}$ to $8.2\times10^{-2}$.
+The optimal ratio predicted by Eq. (\ref{eq:variational_ratio}) has a value of $(9.7\pm3.1)\times10^{-4}$, which corresponds to $3.2\times10^{6}$ samples and 3120 time points \item The RK4 method (middle).
+Here, $21$ different ratios are taken with $r$ ranges from $9.2\times10^{-8}$ to $3.7\times10^{-5}$.
+The predicted optimal ratio is $(1.03\pm0.49)\times10^{-6}$ , which corresponds to $9.8\times10^{7}$ samples and $102$ time points \item The KPW2 method (bottom).
+Here, $21$ different ratios are taken with $r$ ranges from $9.2\times10^{-8}$ to $3.7\times10^{-5}$.
+The predicted optimal ratio is $(1.02\pm0.40)\times10^{-6}$ , which corresponds to $9.9\times10^{7}$ samples and $101$ time points \end{enumerate} We verify the optimum ratio by taking a range of ratio values and obtaining the corresponding errors from simulations.
+The minimum might not be at the expected ratio, because there are statistical uncertainties.
+However, we expect the optimal ratio to be close to the analytically predicted ratio.
+In Fig (\ref{fig:comparison_error_scaling_plots}), we see that the minimum errors are not at the expected ratios, because there are statistical uncertainties.
+However, the optimal ratios are close to the analytically predicted ratios.

 Here, we determine the approximate uncertainty associated with the optimal ratio given in Eq. (\ref{eq:variational_ratio})

 where $n$, $s$ are the time-step error and sampling error scalings respectively, and $N$ is the total resource, with $N_{A}=1$ for simplicity.
 The uncertainty in $r_{opt}$ estimated from the uncertainties associated with $n$, $s$, $\epsilon_{0T}$, and $\epsilon_{0}$, using the error propagation method, is given by